basp-group/uSARA/README.md

 ```

 ### MATLAB
 MATLAB can be downloaded from the official website of [MathWorks](https://www.mathworks.com/products/matlab.html).
 To run this repository, your MATLAB version should be higher than R2019b.
-Specifically, if you'd like to use the facet parallisation mode, then the version should be higher than R2022b.
+Specifically, if you'd like to use the facet parallelisation mode, then the version should be higher than R2022b.
 The below toolboxes are required:

 ```
 Wavelet Toolbox